-The cold-heading machine is a stamping machine in mechanical manufacturing.
+The cold heading machine is a machine used in mechanical manufacturing for stamping.

-A pair of bevel gears are mounted on one end of the crankshaft, and a cam gear is mounted on the driven bevel gear shaft, and a scissors slider is vertically mounted on the roller shaft of the driven roller of the cam device.
+The machine has a pair of bevel gears mounted on one end of the crankshaft and a cam gear on the driven bevel gear shaft.
+A scissors slider is vertically mounted on the roller shaft of the cam device’s driven roller.

-The steel used for the manufacture of fasteners and joints (such as bolts, nuts, screws, rivets, etc.) by cold heading is called cold heading steel, commonly known as rivet steel.
+The steel used to manufacture fasteners and joints, such as bolts, nuts, screws, and rivets, by the cold heading process is known as cold heading steel, commonly referred to as rivet steel.

-Quenched and tempered alloy steels, low-temperature tempered alloy structural steels, low-carbon low-alloy high-strength steels, and ferritic-martensitic duplex steels are commonly used.
+Common types of steel used include quenched and tempered alloy steels, low-temperature tempered alloy structural steels, low-carbon low-alloy high-strength steels, and ferritic-martensitic duplex steels.

-The use of cold heading process to manufacture fasteners not only has high efficiency and good quality, but also saves materials and costs.
+The cold heading process involves shaping the metal at normal temperature through plastic deformation.
+This method of manufacturing fasteners is not only efficient and of good quality, but also saves materials and costs.